Behoston/hmm_profile/README.md

 It's easy to use and easy to read - the best documentation is a well-written code itself, so don't be scared about reading source code.

-I decided to use an already opened file as a function parameter, due to file can come from different places, not only local drive.

-For a writer's functions, I decided to use local file.
-But you can use an underlying function to get file content directly without saving to file.

 ### Reader

 #### Read all hmm from file